Mindful Creativity: How to increase creative focus in five steps

 When we think about overcoming distractions, it’s tempting to focus on finding new tools and products that allow us to do more things in less time.
 The problem with a lot of “productivity advice” is that efficiency is considered to be the most important factor in relation to our creative output.
 Perhaps instead, we should consider the idea that focus actually begins with understanding our own intentions.

 Shawn Blanc, Kansas-based writer, entrepreneur and founder of The Focus Course, believes that “the starting line for taking ownership of your time is to have clarity on your values.”
-According to Blanc, what this means is that we holistically look at ourselves and “don’t shy away from being honest with yourself and finding clarity about your vision, values, goals, and resources.
+According to Blanc, what this means is that we holistically look at ourselves and “don’t shy away from being honest with yourself and finding clarity about your vision, values, goals, and resources. ” By committing to clarity, we can easily identify patterns of behaviour that are destructive and focus more on things that are productive.

 2. Go analog